offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 1. **Home**: Welcome screen, user manuals, opening model, print history.
 2. **Prepare**: Model placement, orientation, and manipulation.
-3. **Preview**: Print instructions, information, and estimations.
+3. **Preview**: Print instructions, information, and diagnostics.
 4. **Device**: H2S !!interface!! and management.
 5. **Project**: Informative fields describing project.
 6. **Calibration**: H2S calibration.

 Above the top toolbar is the main menu, packed to condensed space.
 Next to the packed main menu are a few quick access buttons: Save, undo, and redo.
 Regardless of which screen you're on, the top toolbar (and main menu and quick access buttons) should always be present.

-The standard workflow is to plan out what and where get things printed on the Prepare screen, then review how the print will get sliced along with estimations on the Preview screen, then initiate the print.
+The standard workflow is to plan out what and where get things printed on the Prepare screen, then review how the print will get sliced along with diagnostics on the Preview screen, then initiate the print.

 ![Bambu Studio top toolbar](bambu_studio_top_toolbar.png) `{ref} https://bambulab.com/en/support/academy/3/course/986946695195025408/chapter/32`